strubrina/Richtax/README.md

 9. Your browser should open the application now - please refer to the documentation in the Richtax app to learn more about the workflow.

-10. Have fun using Richtax :)
+10. There are two example files attached in the example folder - have fun testing Richtax or using it for your own taxonomies :)

 ## Using the App